PerthCharern/kvis-random-writer/README.md

-# simple-random-writer
+# kvis-random-writer
 Quick and dirty random writer project deployed on firebase.

-This is only meant to be used as a teaching material.
+This is only meant to be used as a teaching material at KVIS.